 But don’t fear.
-While there’s a large variety of different pie weights available today for the home baker, there are plenty of substitutes that you can use if you’re in a hurry, and different techniques you can use for blind baking.
+While there’s a large variety of pie weights (see how they’re typically used) available today for the home baker, you can use plenty of substitutes if you’re in a hurry and different techniques for blind baking.

-Some easy alternatives for pie weights include dried rice, beans, or corn, steel balls, metal chains, sugar, and a second, smaller pie form.
+Some simple alternatives for pie weights include dried rice, beans, corn, steel balls, metal chains, sugar, and a smaller pie form.
 We’ll take a look at each of these in more detail below.

-But first, let’s take a step back and explore what blind baking is, and when and why you might have a need for pie weights.
+But first, let’s take a step back and explore what blind baking is and when and why you might need pie weights.

 What Exactly is Blind Baking?

-Blind baking is essentially the pre-baking of a pie or tart crust without the filling.
-It can be either partially or fully baked depending upon the recipe.
-The filling is then added to the pre-baked crust and baked further if required.
+Blind baking is the pre-baking of a pie or tart crust without the filling.
+It can be either partially or fully baked, depending on the recipe.
+Then, the filling is added to the pre-baked crust and baked further if required.

-You can learn more about this process in our article about blind baking.
+You can learn more about this process in my article about blind bakin

 When Should I Blind Bake?

-There are several situations when a crust may need to be blind baked.
-In some recipes, such as those for fresh fruit tarts, cream pies or chocolate pudding, the crust is baked but not the filling.
+There are several situations when a crust may need to be blind-baked.
+In some recipes, such as those for fresh fruit tarts, cream pies, or chocolate pudding, you bake the crust but not the filling.

-Other fillings may require only a short period of baking or a lower temperature than the crust, and so the crust will need a head-start if it is to become crisp.
-Custard pies for example can curdle if baked for too long.
+Other fillings may require only a short baking period or a lower temperature than the crust, so the crust will need a head-start (if you want it to become crisp and tasty).
+Custard pies, for example, can curdle if baked for too long.

-A pie crust can also become soggy if the filling is too wet, as with quiche and some fruit pies, and blind baking helps to prevent this.
+A pie crust can also become soggy (see my tips for preventing this from happening) if the filling is too wet, as with quiche and some fruit pies, and blind baking helps to prevent this.

 Why Do I Need Pie Weights?

-Shrinkage of the sides as they bake can also be an issue, and the sides even have a tendency to fall in or collapse.
+Shrinkage of the sides, as they bake, can also be an issue, and the sides even tend to fall in or collapse.
 Pie weights solve these problems by filling the crust during blind baking and holding it in place.

-Here’s nice video that shows the effects of using pie weights (dried beans in this case) when blind baking.
-Skip ahead to about the 2:45 mark:
+Here’s a nice video showing the effects of using pie weights (dried beans in this case) when blind baking.

 Alternatives to Pie Weights

 Commercial pie weights usually take the form of ceramic balls.
-A sheet of parchment paper or aluminum foil is placed over the crust and the weights are then placed on top.
+You place a sheet of parchment paper or aluminum over the crust and place the weight on top.

-The paper or foil prevents the weights from sticking to or becoming embedded in the dough, and make removal of the weights easier.
+The paper or foil prevents the weights from sticking to or becoming embedded in the dough and makes removal of the weight easier later.

-They can even be re-used and kept as permanent pie weights.
+You can even reuse them and keep them as permanent pie weights.

 Small steel balls or other metal objects have the added advantage of holding and then radiating heat to the crust, which can help to give a more even bake.

-In addition to the above benefits, a metal chain is much easier to handle – just make sure you have oven gloves on when you remove it!
+In addition to the above benefits, a metal chain is much easier to handle – just ensure you have oven gloves on when you remove it!

 Sugar is cheap and in every kitchen pantry.
 Simply mold some aluminum foil around the pie crust and up the sides, then fill the crust with sugar.
-It will fill every nook and cranny of the pie tin, making sure that the dough is firmly in place.
+It will fill every nook and cranny of the pie tin, ensuring the dough is firmly in place.

 Re-use the sugar several times before using it in your favorite recipe for a toasted, caramel flavor.

 No more puffing, and no more shrinkage of the sides.
-A set of pie forms which fit inside one another would be perfect for this solution.
+A set of pie forms that fit inside one another would be perfect for this solution.

 - Always remember to have a layer of foil or parchment paper between your crust and the weights.
 This stops them from sticking, makes removal easier, and prevents flavors or aromas from transferring to the crust.

-- If you find that the bottom of your blind-baked crust comes out a little soggy when using aluminum foil, try parchment paper instead.
+- If you find that the bottom of your blind-baked crust is a little soggy when using aluminum foil, try parchment paper instead.

-- Make sure that your pie weights are evenly distributed over the surface of the crust, and pushed out to the sides.
-Keeping the weights in an oven bag can make removal of them easier.
+- Make sure that your pie weights are evenly distributed over the crust’s surface, and pushed out to the sides.
+Keeping the weights in an oven bag can make removing them much easier.

-- Commercial pie weights can be quite heavy, so adjust the quantity of weights you use accordingly.
-You may need two layers of dried beans, but only one of steel balls.
+- Commercial pie weights can be heavy, so adjust the quantity of weights you use accordingly.
+You may need two layers of dried beans but only one of the steel balls.

-- If you find that the sides of your crust are burning or baking faster than the bottom, make sure to fully cover the sides with foil or purchase a silicone pie crust shield.
+- If you find that the sides of your crust are burning or baking faster than the bottom, ensure to fully cover the sides with foil or purchase a silicone pie crust shield.